-Your Advocacy Efforts Made Millions Available for Esophageal Cancer Research in 2020 and 2021!
+Your Advocacy Made Millions Available for Esophageal Cancer Research in 2020 and 2021!
 Now We’re Working Towards 2022!

 Thanks to ECAN and our advocates, esophageal cancer was included in the Department of Defense (DoD) Peer-Reviewed Cancer Research Program (PRCRP) for the first time in 2019.
 As a result, in Esophageal Cancer researchers are able to apply for $110 million in available research funding along with researchers in other cancers included in the program.
 In 2020, Congress voted to include Esophageal Cancer once again – this time appropriating $115 million for the PRCRP.

 Working Hard to Make Funds Available in 2022!

 While getting in the program for the first time was a huge win, and the second year was a great success, this is just the beginning.
 Each year, Congress is required to re-write the list of cancers that are eligible for research funding under the program.
 We are currently working on securing Esophageal Cancer’s place in this program for 2021.
-As they did last year, Representatives Peter DeFazio (D-OR) and Barry Loudermilk (R-GA) have agreed to spearhead a campaign in the U.S. House of Representatives to keep Esophageal Cancer included as a disease eligible for funding under the PRCRP.
+As they did last year, Representatives Peter DeFazio (D-OR) and Barry Loudermilk (R-GA) spearheaded a campaign in the U.S. House of Representatives to keep Esophageal Cancer included as a disease eligible for funding under the PRCRP.

 How Does the Department of Defense Peer-Reviewed Cancer Research Program (PRCRP) Work?